How to Create ZIP Files on Linux (Gnome, KDE, Terminal)

 Using KDE

-To crate a ZIP file archive using the KDE Plasma desktop:
+To create a ZIP file archive using the KDE Plasma desktop:

 1. Make sure the Ark compression utility is installed.